 A podiatrist is the best doctor to see to help with foot pain.
 Foot pain and discomfort when walking can have a range of causes.
 The experienced podiatrists or foot doctors can help you find relief from your daily pain.
 If you are suffer from foot pain, it should be addressed as soon as possible to avoid possible damage to nerves, tendons, and muscles.
-Newtown Foot & Ankle Specialists offers comprehensive evaluation and podiatry services to address foot problems, foot diseases, and foot deformities.
+Newtown Foot & Ankle Specialists offers comprehensive evaluation and podiatry services to address common foot problems, foot diseases, and foot deformities.

 When should I visit the podiatrist for foot pain?
 Schedule a visit to our Newtown podiatry office if you are experiencing any of the following issues with your feet:

 - Sudden or intense pain or swelling, especially after trauma

 - Persistent swelling or pain

-- Skin irritation such as stinging or burning sensation
+- Skin irritation, such as a stinging or burning sensation

 - Cracking or peeling feet that is not the result of sun exposure